The History of AI - 1960s

 Engagement and Readability

-The prose demonstrates sophisticated control of pacing.
+Sentence Rhythm and Variety: The prose demonstrates sophisticated control of pacing.
 Short, punchy sentences ("GPS also exposed a hard truth") alternate with longer, complex constructions.
 The varied sentence structure maintains momentum without becoming exhausting.
 The occasional rhetorical flourish ("powered many of the decade's most famous programs") adds energy without tipping into purple prose.

-Transitions between sections flow naturally, creating a sense of forward momentum rather than discrete, disconnected topics.
+Section Transitions: Transitions between sections flow naturally, creating a sense of forward momentum rather than discrete, disconnected topics.
 The movement from GPS through LISP to Project MAC to language systems feels organic, as these developments genuinely built upon each other institutionally and intellectually.

-Several formulations are genuinely quotable and capture complex ideas elegantly:
+Memorable Phrases: Several formulations are genuinely quotable and capture complex ideas elegantly:

 • "the uncanny power of treating code as data"